mkirzon/HipLogBot/README.md

 ```

 Notes:
-1. Note that if you make a new hip log function (ie provide a new name besides `hip-log-bot-cf`), you'll have to manually enter permissions for the service agent principal.
+1. Note that if you make a new hip log function (ie provide a new name besides `hip-log-bot-cf`), you'll have to make these changes:
+    i.
+Manually enter permissions for the service agent principal
+    ii.
+Update the webhook url in Dialogflow
-1. We use an env var`FIRESTORE_COLLECTION_NAME` to parametrize the deployment
+1. We include the env var`FIRESTORE_COLLECTION_NAME` to configure the deployed instance with the database-collection (eg a prod vs test one)